 Suppose your company's website isn't localized to appeal to customers willing to purchase based on brand connection to their language.
 In that case, you're missing a significant opportunity to build your business.
 However, you are also giving your competitors a significant advantage in the quest to increase market share.

-Brass tacks: When you’re expanding globally, localizing your website and other online content isn't a nice-to-have.
-It's mission-critical.
+Brass tacks: When you’re expanding globally, investing in website localization services isn’t a nice-to-have.
+It’s mission-critical.

 Why is Localization Important?